-Onshore wind Your comments to us Our response Stakeholders thought that onshore wind deployment is most likely to pick up in late 2020s in England, though a number of respondents thought the early-mid 2020s would be possible.
-In addition to direct engagement with wind developers, we will use the answers from all four webinars to guide the pipeline and post- pipeline assessment of onshore wind projects.
-The four future energy scenarios used in the DFES should broadly reflect the range of possible timescales identified by respondents.
-The majority of respondents thought that subsidy-free wind farms will tend to be medium-scale, i.e. between 10 and 50 MW, rather than either larger transmission network scale projects or smaller <10 MW wind projects.
-We will model the onshore wind deployment in the scenarios on the assumption that a significant proportion will be medium-scale, and in areas of greater potential wind resource.
-This results in lower deployment in the West Midlands, where only one medium-scale onshore wind farm has been developed.
+Onshore wind Your comments to us Our response Stakeholders fed back that onshore wind deployment is most likely to pick up in late 2020s in England, though a number of stakeholders thought the early-mid 2020s would be possible.
+In addition to direct engagement with wind developers, we have used stakeholder feedback from all four webinars to guide the pipeline and post-pipeline assessment of onshore wind projects.
+The four future energy scenarios used in the DFES have reflected the range of possible timescales identified by stakeholders.
+The majority of stakeholders thought that most future onshore wind capacity will tend to be medium-scale, i.e. between 10 and 50 MW, rather than either larger transmission network scale projects or smaller <10 MW wind projects.
+We have modelled the onshore wind deployment in the DFES scenarios on the assumption that a significant proportion will be medium-scale.
 Consultation with developers confirmed our understanding that projects are likely to be developed without subsidy support, unless in specific circumstances where CfDs have been secured.
 The viability of subsidy-free business models justifies the increase in onshore wind in two of the scenarios, where policy and planning environment is supportive of onshore wind in England.
-Direct engagement with pipeline project developers suggested that onshore wind development in Wales and Scotland was the focus in the near-term, but that all resource would be investigated in the longer term, if the planning environment was supportive.
-Onshore wind takes longer to pick-up in England under scenarios, with most development occurring from the late-2020s onward.
+Direct engagement with pipeline project developers suggested that onshore wind development in Wales and Scotland was the focus in the near-term, but that all resource would be investigated in the longer term, if the planning regime was supportive.
+Onshore wind takes longer to pick-up in England under all scenarios, with most development occurring from the late-2020s onward.
 This aligns with both stakeholder feedback and direct developer engagement.